Oaktree explores sale of wood preservative maker Osmose: sources

 Oaktree, Osmose and Lonza could not be immediately reached for comment.
 Deutsche Bank and Credit Suisse declined to comment.

-(Additional reporting by Michael Erman and Greg Roumeliotis; Editing by Dan Grebler)
+(Additional reporting by Michael Erman in New York; Writing by Soyoung Kim; Editing by Dan Grebler)